Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 NEW ATHLETES

-2. Have a current Physical on file with the Activities Office.
+2. Have a current Physical on file with the Athletic & Activities Office.
 Physicals are good for 24 months.
-Please keep track of the date.

 4. ASB cards ($75.00) must be purchased to try out for all sports.

-7. All fines must be cleared before the first tryout/practice.
+7. All fines must clear before the first tryout/practice.

-8. Parent attends the meeting with Athletic Director and Coaches on the 2nd Tuesday of the season.
-Fees may be paid at that meeting if they have not been paid previously.
+8. Parent attends the meeting with Athletic Director and Coaches on the 2nd Tuesday of the season at that meeting if they have not been paid previously.

 RETURNING ATHLETES WITHIN CURRENT SCHOOL YEAR

-2. Check with the Activity Office to be sure your physical & ImPACT testing are complete.
+2. Check with the Athletic & Activities Office to be sure your physical & ImPACT testing are complete.

 3. Check with the Coach or the Activities Office to be sure your student is on the roster for the sport they wish to participate in & has a current physical.
-Please email Activities Office for questions (jonestan@bsd405.org).
+Please email Athletic & Activities Office with questions ([email protected]).

-4. For non-cut sports: pay the “Pay to Play” fee by season ($100.00) and Transportation Fee ($50.00) two weeks prior to first practice.
+4. For non-cut sports: pay the “Pay to Play” fee by season ($100.00) and Transportation Fee ($100.00) two weeks prior to first practice.
 Students who drop from their sport before the first game/meet are eligible for refunds if the request is made prior to the first Game/Meet.
-Scholarships available; see Mrs. Gray in the Accounting Office.
-If you have reached the “Family Max” described on the “Pay to Play” sheet please notify Athletic Secretary.
+Scholarships are available; see BHS ASB Accountant in the Accounting Office.
+If you have reached the “Family Max” described on the “Pay to Play” sheet, please notify BHS ASB Accountant.
 Golf – for tryouts only, green fees are the responsibility of the golfer.
+Find additional information here: BHS Athletic Website

 5. For cut sports, fees are due by the 2nd Tuesday of the season.
 DO NOT PRE-PAY